trunk-io/docs/check/configuration/supported/gokart.md

 ## Auto Enabling

-gokart will be auto-enabled if any of its config files are present: *`analyzers.yml`*
+gokart will be auto-enabled if a `analyzers.yml` config file is present.

 ## Settings

 gokart supports the following config files:
 * `analyzers.yml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `analyzers.yml` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `analyzers.yml` if your project does not already have one.